 To allow participants to continue trading in EU-listed ISINs following Brexit, Aquis Exchange, Cboe Equities and Turquoise have established EU entities for the trading of EU-listed ISINs and continue to operate the UK based platform for trading of UK and Swiss-listed ISINs.

 Aquis Exchange has established its EU entity in France and has filed applications with the relevant French competent authorities to operate a multilateral trading facility (Aquis EU).
 In addition to the current MIC code AQXE (to be used after Brexit for UK and Swiss-listed ISINs), a new MIC code – AQEU – is set up for the EU-listed ISINs.

-Cboe Equities will establish its EU entity in the Netherlands and has filed applications with the relevant Dutch competent authorities to operate a MiFID II compliant equities trading venue (Cboe EU).
+Cboe Equities has established its EU entity in the Netherlands and has filed applications with the relevant Dutch competent authorities to operate a MiFID II compliant equities trading venue (Cboe EU).
 In addition to the current MIC codes BATE and CHIX (to be used after Brexit for UK and Swiss-listed ISINs), new MIC codes – BEUE and CEUX – is set up for EU-listed ISINs.

 Turquoise will establish its EU entity in the Netherlands and has filed applications with the relevant Dutch competent authorities to operate a Multilateral Trading Facility (Turquoise EU).
 In addition to the current MIC code TRQX (to be used after Brexit for UK, USD and Swiss-listed ISINs), a new MIC code – TQEX – is set up for the EU-listed ISINs.

 The service for Aquis EU, Cboe EU and Turquoise EU will be fully interoperable and includes the instruments that are currently available for trading on the UK based platforms.
 As an EU-based CCP, EuroCCP maximises the operational and commercial benefits for trading and clearing participants, as all trades cleared by EuroCCP will be fully netted into one settlement per ISIN per day.
 EuroCCP features include:-